-Having a good and efficient inventory management system is important... no, critical to ensure you don't spend your time trying to figure out how much stock you have and avoid stock outs.
+Having a good and efficient inventory management system is important... no, critical to ensure you don't spend your time trying to figure out how much stock you have and avoid stock-outs.
 Depending on your needs, it may not have to be complicated.
-Indeed, Excel documents can go a long way helping you manage your inventory if you do not want to invest in an Inventory Management software, being online or offline, and its implementation.
+Indeed, Excel documents can go a long way in helping you manage your inventory if you do not want to invest in an Inventory Management software, being online or offline, and its implementation.

-Many SME or startups in Africa need to better handle their inventory considering the high uncertainties of the Supply Chain in some markets.
+Many SMEs or startups in Africa need to better handle their inventory considering the high uncertainties of the Supply Chain in some markets.
 Inventory control can be very beneficial to buffer for both demand and supply variation, but can also be costly if left to be managed on its own.

 1. Catalogue and SKU

 Basically, you need to develop a database of products, a list providing the main characteristics of each item, such as SKU reference, detailed description of the item, the unit of storage, the unit value in your management currency among other data.
-You can choose to customize your catalogue to fit your Supply Chain's needs and industry.
+You can choose to customize your catalog to fit your Supply Chain's needs and industry.

 On top of that, you would need to document a clear process on how to add an item to the list, how to remove an item, or how to make the item "active" or "inactive".
-These terms should be clearly defined as well, so to avoid any mix-up in the management of the system (when is a product active or inactive).
+These terms should be clearly defined as well, so as to avoid any mix-up in the management of the system (when is a product active or inactive).

 For that referencing system, a quick tip is the use of categories of goods, and if relevant sub-categories, which allow you to filter down your goods and find them quickly.
 Categories would be different from one organization to the other, and you would need to think about what makes all the products in one category similar in some ways.
 It can be by the type of products, by the usage, or by other patterns of management.